 People may vary in their knowledge of bi+ people, even those in the LGBTQ+ community who are not bi+.
 Some people may already know a lot about bi+ identities, some may have misconceptions, and others may not know what those words mean.
 It can be helpful to provide some resources to help family and friends understand and learn.

-Sometimes telling people about your gender identity is not necessarily a onetime thing and you may need support at various points of your journey.
+Sometimes telling people about your sexuality is not necessarily a onetime thing and you may need support at various points of your journey.
 If this is the case, please do approach the supportive groups listed below.

-Maybe you have come to terms with your gender identity, or you’re still thinking about it.
+Maybe you have come to terms with your sexuality, or you’re still thinking about it.
 Either way, it can helpful to talk to someone rather than coping on your own.
-If you do decide to come out, but are unsure how others might react, making contact with a LGBTQ+ student group or trans group at university or another local supportive group might be helpful.
+If you do decide to come out, but are unsure how others might react, making contact with a LGBTQ+ student group or another local supportive group might be helpful.

 - the SU LGBT+ student group